exilesprx/exilesprx.github.io/content/posts/zig/zig-cheatsheet.md

 series = []
 +++

-## Cheatsheet
+## Cheat sheet

 Reference: https://ziglings.org

-I compiled a cheatsheet from the ziglings exercises so I can quickly reference it should I forget something.
+I compiled a cheat sheet from the ziglings exercises so I can quickly reference it should I forget something.
 I hope you might find it useful in your zig journey as well.

 ## Pointers